 Grand Lodge

-The Grand Lodge, in its heyday, was the epitome of opulence, hosting balls, banquets, and the occasional phantom fiesta.
+Last but not least, even though technically not in Portland (it’s a short 40 minute drive), we round up this list of haunted places in Portland with the Grand Lodge which in its heyday, was the epitome of opulence, hosting balls and banquets and being the definition of classy.
 While most guests would pen their praises in the guestbook, some, it seems, decided to become permanent patrons in a more paranormal sense.
-Guests have recounted tales of ghostly giggles echoing through corridors, fleeting figures in flapper dresses, and the mysterious melodies of a bygone era playing from… well, no one quite knows where.
+Guests have recounted tales of ghostly giggles echoing through corridors, fleeting figures in flapper dresses, and mysterious unexplicable sounds in empty hallways…

 How did you like this list of haunted places in Portland?
 Did you ever visit any of them?
 Feel free to share your experiences in the comments below.